What You Need to Know About Craft Vinyl

 Craft vinyl is highly popular, and until recently, there haven’t been many green options for crafters.
 At Eco-Friendly Crafts, we’re committed to providing you with high-quality, easy-to-use craft supplies that help to save the environment.
 Providing you with eco-friendly, PVC-free, self-adhesive vinyl has been a top priority, and we’re in the process of bringing some truly innovative products to the United States.

-The new craft vinyl we will be carrying is eco-friendly and completely PVC-free.
+Our new craft vinyl is eco-friendly and completely PVC-free.
 It’s missing chlorine, the ingredient that is responsible for the dangerous dioxins that PVC emits.
 The absence of chlorine renders the life cycle environmental impact of vinyl less harmful and toxic than its chlorine counterparts, finally giving crafters a viable option for the versatility of vinyl without the environmental toll.

 These vinyls are safe for use with children’s toys and crafts, food packaging and other vinyl crafts.
 They’re also preferred by the nuclear industry for labeling pipelines, due to the non-corrosive nature.